 Dymytry’s new album, Revolt, is a strong introduction for the band among American audiences.
 For those more familiar with the band, it is just as certain to impress.
 That is proven through its musical and lyrical content.
 The songs examined here all serve to make that clear.
 When they are considered along with the album’s other entries, the whole makes Revolt a powerful new record that any metal and hard rock fan will appreciate.

 Revolt is scheduled for release Feb.
 18 through AFM Records.
 More information on the album is available along with all of the band’s latest news at:

-To keep up with the latest sports and entertainment news and reviews, go online to http://www.facebook.com/philspicks and “Like” It.
-Fans can always keep up with the latest sports and entertainment news and reviews in the Phil’s Picks blog at https://philspicks.wordpress.com.
+To keep up with the latest entertainment reviews and news, go online to https://www.facebook.com/philspicks and “Like” it.
+Fans can always keep up with the latest entertainment reviews and news in the Phil’s Picks blog at https://philspicks.wordpress.com.